blytkerchan/blytkerchan.github.io/_posts/2009-07-31-working-on-a-programming-language.markdown

 ---
 author: rlc
+categories:
+- Programming Language
+- Software Development
+- Functional Programming
+- Interpreter
+- Version Control
+- Grammar
+- Testing
+- Optimization
+- Recursion
+- Looping
 comments: true
 date: 2009-07-31 22:40:39+00:00
-excerpt: |
-  Like a warm spring breeze
+excerpt: 'Like a warm spring breeze

-  writing is to summer's dawn
+  writing is to summer''s dawn

   as language to dusk

+  '
 layout: post
-title: Working on a programming language
-wordpress_id: 117
 tags:
 - programming
 - programming language design
+title: Working on a programming language
+wordpress_id: 117
 ---

 A few years ago, I started on the design and development of a new programming language, called Jail.
 The goal was to create an easy-to-learn, Object-Oriented programming language that could run on a VM as well as natively, on embedded devices, had support for threads, networking, etc.